UoW-CPC/rabbda-university-portal/README.md

 #### Iteration 1 - Ingesting SQLite data to Hive and perform analysis

-At this example we populate sample data into SQLite and import them to Hive for analysis.
+In this example we populate sample data into SQLite and import them to Hive for analysis.

 ##### Phase A: Export data from SQLite and upload them to HDFS